Kim Se-jeong: Image and influence

-Kim was the vocalist for both I.O.I and Gugudan and is known for her sweet, powerful, raspy voice as well as for her emotional healing songs.
+Kim was the vocalist for both I.O.I and Gugudan and is known for her sweet, powerful, raspy voice as well as for her emotionally healing songs.
 Kim cites IU, Girls' Generation's Taeyeon, and Ailee as her role models in singing and often uses their songs in her practice sessions.
-Kim is often called the icon of "Flower Way" through broadcasts and media after her famous speech to her mother, "I will only let you walk on the flower road from now on," during the first elimination round of Produce 101 where she won first place.
+Kim is often called the icon of "Flower Way" through broadcasts and media after her famous speech to her mother, "I will only let you walk on the flower road from now on", during the first elimination round of Produce 101 where she won first place.
 Her first solo song "Flower Way" was based on the letter Kim wrote for her mother in Talents for Sale where she was a host.
 In August 2021, she won the Multi-tainer Award at 2021 Brand of the Year Awards for her works on various entertainment field such as music, drama, variety and musicals.

-Aside from singing and acting, Kim is a sports enthusiast and known for her athletic skills and strong physique and have been featured on various entertainment shows and headlines thus receiving the tag "Strong Female Idol."
+Aside from singing and acting, Kim is a sports enthusiast and known for her athletic skills and strong physique and has been featured on various entertainment shows and headlines thus receiving the tag "Strong Female Idol".
 Kim together with her group Gugudan are three-time gold medalists in three consecutive years and record holders for the Women's Archery Competition in Idol Star Athletics Championships and a gold medalist and record holder with her I.O.I and Gugudan member Mina in Women's Bowling Competition.